swilgosz/hanamimastery/data/episodes/10-dry-structs-in-action.md

 Therefore, it's extremely important to be sure, that every event in your system has a valid structure and all data they carry on **are of a proper type.**

-This is one example of when `dry-struct` can be useful.
+This is one case of when `dry-struct` can be useful.
 No matter if there can be a bug in the validation logic of the API interface, or at any point of the processing, by using `dry-struct` it is not possible to even instantiate an event with inappropriate data.

 Let me show it to you by an example.

+### Create event using typed struct

 ```ruby
 require 'dry-struct'